influxdata/docs-v2/content/influxdb/v2.6/tools/influx-cli.md

 {{% tab-content %}}

 {{% note %}}
-It is recommended to run Influx CLI commands in Powershell.
-Command Prompt does not have full compatibility.
+We recommend running `influx` CLI commands in Powershell.
+Command Prompt is not fully compatibility.
 {{% /note %}}

 1. **Download the `influx` CLI package.**